 So this Christmas rather than heading to your local huge retail park and shopping in the same old multi-national stores, why don’t you make an effort to visit a local craft fair or farmers market?
 And then keep on going back.
 Find out who amongst your Facebook friends runs their own small business or works freelance.
 You might not need them now but someday they might be able to help you.
 Keep an eye on your social media feeds for people you know advertising what they do or what they sell.
 Make an effort to recommend people you know to others.
 If you network within your local business community, keep in mind your neighbour that might be able to help someone you network with rather than dismissing the contact because they can’t help you.

 Another reason why you need to shift your focus to smaller, local business is that within the next 5-10 years around 38% of all jobs will be replaced by robots.
 That’s a lot of people that will be out of work unless they futureproof themselves.
 It will be the big global businesses that start to do this first so it will be even more vital that we all support the smaller business that will help to create future jobs.
 Every action that happens within large industries has a knock on effect for many other smaller businesses.
-If we all start to shift our focus now we can help smaller business to grow and weather future storms.
+If we all start to shift our focus now we can help smaller businesses to grow and weather future storms.

 Between Brexit and robots business will completely change very soon.
 Let’s be ready for it and start supporting each other more rather than helping to buy more yachts for CEO’s.